This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat the oven to 350° F. In a large bowl, whisk together the melted butter and sugar.
+- Preheat the oven to 350° F. Grease a 9×13-inch pan** with butter or line with parchment paper.
+In a large bowl, whisk together the melted butter and sugar.
 Make sure the butter mixture is almost room temperature and then add the eggs and vanilla.

 - Beat until well incorporated.
 Beating in the eggs well is what forms that signa mture brownie crust on top.

 - Add the flour, cocoa, baking powder and salt.
 Whisk until incorporated.
-Pour the batter into a greased or parchment paper lined 9 x 13 inch baking pan.
+Pour the batter into the prepared pan.
 Bake at 350° F for 28-32 minutes or until center is set.
 Let cool at least slightly before cutting into bars.

 Notes